Presenter: Caitlin Saxtein, M.S., CCC-SLP

 Caitlin Saxtein, M.S., CCC-SLP, is a speechlanguage pathologist at Peconic Bay Medical Center, part of the Northwell Health System.
 Caitlin received her Masters of Science in Communication Sciences and Disorders from Adelphi University.
 She is the Speaker’s Bureau committee member of the Long Island SpeechLanguage-Hearing Association, an active member of ASHA Special Interest Group 13 (Swallowing and Swallowing Disorders), the Dysphagia Research Society, and 3-time ASHA ACE Award recipient for continuing education.
 She currently works as a medical speech language pathologist in acute care and subacute rehabilitation; as well as, has experience in the outpatient and home health settings.
 She is trained in Respiratory Muscle Strength Training, (RMST), McNeill Dysphagia Therapy Program, (MDTP), Lee Silverman Voice Technique (LSVT) and Fiberoptic Endoscopic Evaluation of Swallowing (FEES), Caitlin has an extensive background with East End Hospice, volunteering with this organization for nearly 15 years; making bereavement phone calls and co-leading groups at Camp Good Grief.

 **LISHA speaker selection does not imply endorsement of course content, specific products or procedures.
 We reserve the right to substitute speakers due to circumstances beyond our control**

 1. Integrate knowledge of dysphagia to apply a patient centered plan of action.

-2. Understand the role and identify the need of speech language pathologists and palliative care to integrate as an interdisciplinary team.
+2. Define the role and need of speech-language pathologists and palliative care to integrate as an interdisciplinary team.

 3. Discuss potential plans of action to address dysphagia when a patient is nearing end of life.